 The pterygopalatine part, located in the pterygopalatine fossa alongside the pterygopalatine ganglion, is frequently tested in exams.
 Its terminal branches should be noted as the pterygopalatine part splits into the sphenopalatine artery, descending palatine artery, infraorbital artery, posterior superior alveolar artery, pharyngeal artery, and artery of the pterygoid canal.

 Pterygoid Venous Plexus

-The parasympathetic ganglion is located underneath the oval foramen and contains motor, sympathetic, and parasympathetic fibers.
+This parasympathetic ganglion is located underneath the oval foramen and contains motor, sympathetic, and parasympathetic fibers.
 However, only parasympathetic fibers are interconnected, the motor and sympathetic fibers simply run through the ganglion.

-This fossa is bordered and defined in its position by the following structures: the sphenoid bone lies cranially, the pyramidal process of the palatine bone is the caudal border.
+This fossa is bordered and defined in its position by the following structures: the sphenoid bone lies cranially, while the pyramidal process of the palatine bone is the caudal border.
 Anteriorly, there is the infratemporal surface of the maxilla and posteriorly, there is the greater wing of the sphenoid bone.
 The medial border is the perpendicular lamina of the palatine bone.

 The pterygopalatine fossa communicates with surrounding structures via several fissures and foramina.

 Also referred to as a parotid box, it is important to know the borders of this structure: the external acoustic meatus lies cranially, the mandibular ramus ventrally, the pharynx medially, the sternocleidomastoid muscle dorsally, and the digastric muscle and stylohyoideus muscle caudally.